 The New Dimensionality of Learning: Thinking Beyond the Report

-by Susan Scarlet, Vice President, Strategic Branding, Gongos, Inc.
+By Susan Scarlet, VP, Strategic Branding, Gongos, Inc.

 Once upon a time, an 80+-page research report was commonplace.
 Nearly every question market researchers asked of their consumer subjects landed either in a chart, an executive summary, or both.
 Those deliverables, often found in PowerPoint, were eventually dispersed on a shared drive and archived into growing terabytes of proprietary knowledge.

 But today, a new imperative—one that serves to empower frontline and C-suite executives—exists inside insight organizations within Fortune 500 and Global 1000 companies.

 Storytelling.
 Synthesis.
 Insight Curation.
 Video Documentaries.
 And the ever-important IWIK-SIC (I wish I knew, so I could).
 These are the new buzz words in so-called reporting.
 And the students of today, and researchers of tomorrow, will not only become intimately acquainted with these tools, but work swiftly and strategically to create new generations of information-gathering techniques and knowledge-centric platforms.

 Peer-to-peer industry presentations and feature articles exclaiming “Is PowerPoint dead?” have donned the blogosphere since 2012.
 Soon after, the onslaught of “big data” and other impending sources of consumer knowledge changed the way we take in, and immerse with, information.
 Beyond dashboards and other digital visualization platforms, insight professionals had to find a way to cut through the fray of information to truly garner the attention of time-constrained decision makers.